agiamas/clinical-trials-fetch/README.md

   A software system designed to Extract data from clinicaltrials.gov, Transform it into a convenient to search data format and Load it into our MongoDB database.

-  ETL is pulling all recent data from the RSS feed of clinicaltrials.gov, filtering for P2/P3 and active recruiting studies and storing them in separate collections based on if they are of interest to us or not.
+  ETL is pulling all recent data from the RSS feed of clinicaltrials.gov, scraping the actual result page, filtering for P2/P3 and active recruiting studies and storing them in separate collections based on if they are of interest to us or not.

   A REST API is exposed with the following methods.
 All results are JSON formatted.